 Purpose, procedures, quantities.
 A proper understanding of the statute’s purposes, its exemption from “business as usual” contracting, and the quantities of materials that may be acquired using the authority demonstrate that it is not a niche authority but properly understood and used can become a key element to innovation in defense research and acquisition.
 In addition to pure research and experimentation the statute permits tests items to be retained and used for operational purposes.
 Moreover, testing done under the statute may justifying a program’s entry into the traditional major acquisition system beyond Milestone A.

 (1) Purpose.
 In sub-section (a) the purpose as stated as “experimental and test purposes”.
 This is related to “best supplies” which as stated above is not limited to items of supply but includes national defense systems as well as component and lower level technologies and products.
 Sub-section (b) further elucidates the purpose as “experimentation, technical evaluation, assessment of operational utility, or safety or to provide a residual operational capability.”

 Conclusions.
 Section 2373 is a potentially powerful tool for fielding and testing new capabilities within the scope of its various domains.
-It is underutilized.
+The example of the B-17 shows it is not a niche authority.
+Section 2373 is underutilized today.
 Many organizations that might make good use of it have not requested delegations of authority.
-Since FAR and DFARS did not apply section 2373 projects can be streamlined avoiding non-value added processes.
-Section 2373 authority can be stacked with other authorities such as science and technology OTs (section 2371) or incentive prize competitions (section 2374a) to rapidly transition emerging technologies into fielded systems for realistic testing and evaluation.
+Since FAR and DFARS did not apply section 2373 projects can be streamlined avoiding non value-added processes.
+Section 2373 authority can be combined with other authorities such as science and technology OTs (section 2371) or incentive prize competitions (section 2374a) to rapidly transition emerging technologies into fielded systems for realistic testing and evaluation.
 Section 2373’s power to rapidly and effectively test new capabilities awaits only education and leadership will.